 True-ing Up Operating Expenses, for accurate NOI determination and Cap Rate application

-Commercial real estate has a language and math of its own.
-In John’s article, he explains how the accuracy of the numbers can make a big difference to the bottom line.
+Commercial real estate has a language and math of its own; the accuracy of the numbers can make a big difference to the bottom line.

-Understanding what a property’s Stabilized/Normalized Operating Expense Ratio should be, is essential in determining a “Stabilized” or “trued-up” property expense calculation & ratio.
-Expenses provided by a 3rd party, such as a property owner, are not necessarily “trued-up”; meaning they are not accurate, realistic and therefore, cannot be relied on at face value.
-Often a property’s operating expenses are overstated by the owner to reduce income for tax purposes; or the expenses are understated to inflate a NOI figure and therefore, the value estimate.
+Understanding a property’s stabilized/normalized operating expenses is essential in determining a stabilized or trued-up property expense calculation & ratio.
+One of the main things to consider is, where is the information regarding the expenses coming from?
+Expenses provided by a 3rd party, such as a property owner, are not necessarily trued-up; meaning they are not accurate, realistic and, therefore, cannot be relied on at face value.
+Often a property’s operating expenses are overstated by the owner to reduce income for tax purposes, or the expenses are understated to inflate an NOI figure and, therefore, the value of the property.

-You’ll find that with accurate property expense estimates and the appropriate Cap Rate selection and application, your value estimates will be “trued up” and solid, thereby resulting in a “true” market value estimate.
+You’ll find that with accurate property expense estimates and the appropriate Cap Rate selection and application, your value estimates will be trued up and reliable, thereby resulting in a true market value estimate.